-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.

-There are research opportunities for students to perform research related to planetary health/sustainable healthcare but these require student initiative to seek these out and carry them out in their spare time.

-0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+- There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.

-Score explanation: Similarly to the first question, Rush Medical College offers the Dean's Fellowship in the summer between the M1 and M2 years (see above for more details on the Dean's Fellowship).
+Rush Medical College offers the Dean's Fellowship in the summer between the M1 and M2 years (see above for more details on the Dean's Fellowship).
 This avenue requires significant student initiative on their own and also requires acceptance into the fellowship.
-This would be awarded 1 point.
+However, there is a Greening the OR Cohort at Rush that provides interested students with research opportunities.